 In large apartment buildings, walls can carry a lot of noise from other apartments.
 Consider sealing electrical outlets with cheap and easy to install insulation foam gasket.

 Bonus tip: in case of doors noises can always get in through the gap between floor and doors.
-To insulate this you can use a door sweep.
+To insulate this and improve your podcast audio quality you can use a door sweep.
 There are two options to consider:

 - surface mounted door sweep – cheaper, easy to install, not very elegant,

 - fully mortised hidden inside the door panel sweep – a bit more expensive and far more difficult to install but on the other hand more elegant solution.

 3. Install heavy curtains – cost: $25-50 (depending on required length)

 Use heavy curtains to cover the windows and create additional soundproofing barrier.
 The curtain should be as heavy as possible and reaching all the way down to the floor, preferably even slightly lying on the floor to seal the bottom gap and preventing noise leaking.

 Bonus tip: change curtain railings from rod type sticking out of the wall to a rail mounted on the ceiling.
 This way you will close the top gap and prevent additional noise from leaking in.